 I loved the near Sanskrit language of the book.
 And for the fact that authors have chosen to write this language in this time and age.
 When we do not see much literature in Hindi being written, even in its colloquial version.
 Kudos to authors for choosing to write in the purest form of the language.
 I hope with the good response that their books have received (3 editions in less than a year), they would end up reviving interest in both the language and the subject.
 To begin with, it took me some time to put myself in tune with the language.
 But after that I thoroughly enjoyed it.

-Through the Maha’s journey both physical and philosophical, through his quest and search for a Guru authors take you through the philosophies of Sanatana Dharma.
+Through the Maha’s journey both physical and philosophical, through his quest and search for a Guru, the author takes you through the philosophies of Sanatana Dharma.
 The theories of Dvaita and Advaita.
-The relationship of Shiva and Vishnu and their presence in each other’s stories and spaces.
+The relationship between Shiva and Vishnu and their presence in each other’s stories and spaces.
 The path to Nirguna that has to go through Saguna in the journey of a seeker.
 The travel or Yatra that is essential for a seeker is what Maha does along with a disciple of Ramakrishna Paramhansa.
 And hence ends up understanding the Shakti as well through the three parts A, U, and M of the ultimate mantra ‘AUM’.
 He understands the footsteps of Buddha and many seekers and saints before him as he meets them at various Tirthas that he visits.
 You can almost visualize him gaining Tej or aura as he moves ahead on his path.

 Kashi Marnanmukti is a very powerful and intense story.
 Very Indian story written in language par excellence… Must read if you can read Hindi and if Indian philosophy interests you if you want to know Kashi very closely.